Strategy Guide

 How to spot it

 Pick a region that does not yet have a queen.
-List the cells in that region that are still empty and where a queen would be legal.
-If every candidate cell is in the same row — or every candidate cell is in the same column — the region is locked to that line.
+Look at the cells in that region where a queen could still go.
+If every legal cell is in the same row or the same column, the region is locked to that line.

 What to do